 Over the past few years cyber-attacks have increased 358%.
 Criminals are actively searching for small business, municipalities and persons they can defraud, hold systems for ransom or blackmail.
 These attacks can be devastating, and most businesses have a difficult time recovering.

-Even if you already have some cyber coverage included in your commercial package policy, it may not have sufficient limits, or be broad enough, to cover the types of threats we’re seeing.
+Even if you already have some cyber coverage included in your commercial package policy, it may not have sufficient limits, or be broad enough, to cover the types of threats the world is experiencing today.

 More businesses are switching to a separate Cyber Insurance policy outside of their package policy to get the broadest coverage.
 Cyber Insurance can offer many benefits to your company depending on the program you choose.
 It can provide financial resiliency in case of a serious breach, recovery for lost data, notification requirements for your clients, business income and forensics to find the hole in your security to prevent future attacks.